Accessibility Tools

 Installing a solar PV system on your home or participating in a community solar program will reduce your monthly electricity costs and reduce your carbon emissions associated with your electricity use.

-Installing a solar PV system on your home or participating in a community solar program will reduce your monthly electricity costs and reduce your greenhouse gas emissions associated with your electricity use.
 Many utilities offer rebates for solar PV systems, and the Colorado Energy Office offers a low-interest loan program to help homeowners finance solar PV and other home energy improvements.

 For more information on utility rebates, go to your electric utility’s website.
 New solar PV systems (installed after 2022) are also eligible for a federal tax credit of 30% of the installation costs.